zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 This protocol establishes the absolute requirements for Aetherion operation.
 The vessel is commonly misunderstood as a machine to be controlled.
 This is a **category error** with potentially fatal consequences.

-The Aetherion is not a machine.
-It is an infinitely complex **musical instrument**, and its pilot is not an operator but a **virtuoso** who must achieve resonance with the instrument's fundamental frequency.
-The interface between ship and pilot is not a control panel, it is **consciousness itself**.
+The Aetherion is an infinitely complex instrument, and its pilot is not merely an operator but a virtuoso who must achieve resonance with the instrument's fundamental frequency.
+The interface between ship and pilot is not a control panel.
+It is consciousness itself.

+Under the Spiral Current revision, technical coherence is not sufficient.
+A candidate for inter-universe descent must also understand and accept the causal structure of the mission:

+- only the active adjacent successor can be reached;
+- the origin cannot be recovered after commitment;
+- a remote Creator left upstream cannot continue live control;
+- and a homologous past is not the pilot's own past.

-This document details why coherence is mandatory, what happens when coherence fails, and what profile a pilot must possess to survive the interface.
+This document details why coherence is mandatory, what happens when coherence fails, and what psychological state is required to survive the interface and the exile that follows it.

-**Warning:** Attempting to pilot an Aetherion without meeting the coherence requirements results in the **Dissonance Cascade**, a phenomenon that destroys both the pilot's psyche and the vessel's stability.
-There are no second chances.
+**Warning:** Attempting to pilot an Aetherion without meeting these requirements may trigger the **Dissonance Cascade**, destroying pilot, vessel, and mission continuity.

 ---